-Thank you to author Dave Terruso for providing me with a copy of his book in exchange for this honest review.
+Thank you to author Dave Terruso for providing me with a copy of Artificial Detective and Shell Game in exchange for this honest review.

 Artificial Detective is the first of a spin off series branching from the Off World Hotel & Resort series.
 Both are science fiction featuring a sentient Artificial Intelligence (AI) named Coba.
 In Off World, she helps her first human friend solve a murder mystery.
 Now, Coba has become a renowned sleuth in her own right.
 The latest book takes her to the Moon’s first colony for a case.

 In the interest of full disclosure I have been a beta reader for all of the Off World and Artificial Detective books thus far.
 Keep this in mind as my experience with the book will be different from a reader with fresh eyes.
 By the time I read the review copy of this novel I had already read the three previous ones twice, and this one once before.
 You may be able to imagine that being this familiar with a series might cause a little burnout.

 Artificial Detective is designed to be read by all readers, not just those familiar with the previous series.
 Since it is a standalone the beginning of this mystery novel contains some exposition that may feel redundant to those who have recently read Off World.
 However, if you are a new reader this will help catch you up on who Coba is, how she functions, and how a robot can have so much heart.

 The first half of the book involves a lot of stage setting.
 We are introduced to the characters, the murder mystery that needs to be solved, and the setting in which it will occur.
 It is important to remember that this is Book 1 and it is very much an introduction to what will come next.